Teekay LNG Partners LP Stock Appears To Be Fairly Valued

-The stock of Teekay LNG Partners LP (NYSE:TGP, 30-year Financials) shows every sign of being fairly valued, according to GuruFocus Value calculation.
+The stock of Teekay LNG Partners LP (NYSE:TGP, 30-year Financials) appears to be fairly valued, according to GuruFocus Value calculation.
 GuruFocus Value is GuruFocus' estimate of the fair value at which the stock should be traded.
 It is calculated based on the historical multiples that the stock has traded at, the past business growth and analyst estimates of future business performance.
 If the price of a stock is significantly above the GF Value Line, it is overvalued and its future return is likely to be poor.
 On the other hand, if it is significantly below the GF Value Line, its future return will likely be higher.
-At its current price of $15.06 per share and the market cap of $1.3 billion, Teekay LNG Partners LP stock is estimated to be fairly valued.
+At its current price of $15.02 per share and the market cap of $1.3 billion, Teekay LNG Partners LP stock gives every indication of being fairly valued.
 GF Value for Teekay LNG Partners LP is shown in the chart below.

 Because Teekay LNG Partners LP is fairly valued, the long-term return of its stock is likely to be close to the rate of its business growth, which averaged 9.3% over the past five years.